johnnywycliffe/EInkSlideshowDisplay/README.md

 ## Making images

 The Pimoroni Impressions 5.7" 7-Colour E-Ink display has a resolution of 600 x 448 pixels.
 The code as written will squash any image down to fit this resolution, resulting in stretched looking images if that are not in the correct aspect ratio.
+The 4" screen is the same aside from the fact it has a resolution of 640 X 400.

 Multi-color E-ink displays can only display one color per pixel out of the seven colors, so test the images before using the display.